Raghav0070/gcp-pipeline-guardian/README.md

-# 🛡️ GCP Pipeline Guardian
+# 🛡️ The GCP Pipeline Guardian

 > AI-powered real-time monitoring and optimization system for Google Cloud Platform data pipelines using Cloud Logging, Pub/Sub, BigQuery, and Vertex AI